aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_HeatEquation1D.md

 precision = 1e-6
 ```

 In the current problem, we have to vary two parameters: the grid spacing and the time step.
 However, we don't have to separately modify the time step as it is computed from the grid spacing to meet the stability criteria.
 To vary the grid spacing until convergence is met, we will use a `while` loop.
 This while loop iterates until the L2 difference between two consecutive solutions gets smaller than the precision.
-However, as we don't know in advance how many grid refinements are needed, we also add a break statement that stops the loop after a given number of grid refinements.
+However, as we don't know in advance how many grid refinements are needed, we also add a `break` statement that exits the loop after a given number of grid refinements.
 This avoids having the computer run for an excessively long time.
 If that's the case, it might be better to reconsider the discretization scheme and seek a higher order accurate discretization requiring fewer grid points for the same precision.

 ```{code-cell} ipython3
 # Physical parameters